Are Microfiber Sheets Toxic?

 A study in the Journal of Environmental Science and Technology found that microfiber fabric emits harmful chemicals when heated up with a dryer.

-The study found that microfiber fabric emits harmful chemicals when heated up with a dryer, and the researchers analyzed emissions from seven different types of synthetic materials before discovering high levels in all samples but especially for polyester-cotton blends containing more than 50% cotton content as well 100%-polyesters (which emit higher VOCs).
+The study found that microfiber fabric emits harmful chemicals when heated up with a dryer, and the researchers analyzed emissions from seven different types of synthetic materials before discovering high levels in all samples but especially for polyester-cotton blends containing more than 50% cotton content as well as 100%-polyesters (which emit higher VOCs).

 Is Microfiber Safe for Kids and Pets?